KoukeNeko/FinderHover/README.md

 4. **Build and run**
    - Press `Cmd+R` or click the Run button
    - App will launch with Xcode's entitlements
-   - The app will appear in your menu bar with an eye icon
+   - The app will appear in your menu bar

 #### Building from Command Line